meteorlxy/vssue/packages/docs/src/options/index.md

 ### labels

 - __Type__: `string`
-- __Default__: `'Vssue'`
+- __Default__: `['Vssue']`
 - __Details__:

   To set the labels of issues that Vssue uses.
-Accepts a __comma-separated__ string.

-  If you want to set multiple labels, separate them by comma.
-For example, `'Vssue,Comments'` means to have both `'Vssue'` and `'Comments'` labels.

   Vssue will only request those issues with the labels and ignore others.
 Together with `title`, `labels` will help to identify the corresponding issue of Vssue.
+If you use multiple labels by setting more strings, only issues with all those labels will be requested by Vssue.

   ::: tip
   Bitbucket does not support issue labels for now, so this option will be ignored if you are using Bitbucket.

+  Github supports emoji in labels' name, e.g. `[':heart:Vssue', ':mailbox:Comments']`.
   :::

 - __Reference__: [title](#title)